artificial-intelligence-class/artificial-intelligence-class.github.io/index.md

 <div class="alert alert-danger" markdown="1">
-To get a permit for CIS 421/521, you should [sign yourself up for the CIS waitlist](https://forms.cis.upenn.edu/waitlist/index.php) when it opens on April 30.
-After you've added yourself to the waitlist, I can issue you a permit.
-You will receive an email saying permit available.
-You will receive another email when the permit is issued.
-At that point, you may register on CoursesInTouch.
-You don't need to email me in order to get a permit.
-Permits aren't available during advance registration.
+To get a permit for CIS 421/521, you should [sign yourself up for the CIS waitlist](https://forms.cis.upenn.edu/waitlist/index.php).
+After you've added yourself to the waitlist, you'll get assigned a category based on your degree and how many years you have left at Penn.
+Currently, only Category 2+ or better have been issued.
 </div>

 <!-- Display an alert about upcoming homework assignments -->